PNNL-Predictive-Phenomics/DancePartner/README.md

 **PubMed:** PMIDs.
 Enter a query into the search bar of PubMed, click “Save”, select “All results”, and output the format as “PMID”.
 [Link to database](https://pubmed.ncbi.nlm.nih.gov/)

 **Scopus:** DOIs.
-Enter a query into the search bar, click “Export”, select the desired format, select all documents, and then export at least the DOI column.[Link to database](https://scopus.com)
+Enter a query into the search bar, click “Export”, select the desired format, select all documents, and then export at least the DOI column.
+[Link to database](https://scopus.com)

 **OSTI:** OSTI IDs.
 Enter a query and click “Save Results”, and the resulting file will contain the OSTI IDs.
 [Link to database](https://www.osti.gov/)